Our Board

 Chief Executive Officer, Director

-Tony is an accomplished executive with over 30 years of experience leading top national public and private organizations through dynamic and complex business, operational, and regulatory environments.
-Prior to joining CSS, he held executive positions as the President and Chief Operating Officer at Cenlar FSB the nation’s largest mortgage sub-servicer; CEO, President and Board Director of Walter Investment/Ditech Holding Corporation, a top 10 independent mortgage originator and servicer; Managing Director and Chief Operations Officer at Citigroup responsible for CitiMortgage Operations, and Citi’s North America Retail and Commercial Bank operations; Executive Vice President at Freddie Mac responsible for their Single Family Business, Operations, and Technology; and for 23 years of his career executive leadership positions with GMAC Mortgage ultimately serving as GMAC ResCap’s President and Chief Operating Officer and Board Director.
+Tony is an accomplished executive with four decades of mortgage and financial services experience, the majority of which was focused on leading top public and private organizations through dynamic and complex business, operational, and regulatory environments.
+Prior to joining CSS, he held executive positions as President and Chief Operating Officer at Cenlar FSB, the nation’s largest mortgage sub-servicer; CEO, President and Board Director of Walter Investment Corporation/Ditech Holding Corporation, a NYSE traded, top 10 independent mortgage loan originator and servicer; Managing Director and Chief Operations Officer at Citigroup, responsible for CitiMortgage Operations, and Citi’s North America Retail and Commercial Bank operations; Executive Vice President at Freddie Mac, responsible for their Single-Family Business, Enterprise-wide Operations, and Technology; President, Chief Operating Officer and Board Director for GMAC Mortgage/GMAC ResCap, a top three independent mortgage originator and servicer (ultimately becoming Ally Bank in May 2009).

 Tony has a Bachelor of Arts from Holy Family University and a Master of Business Administration from Thomas Jefferson University.